 Just a couple of thoughts to close this up.

 The CRT have many responsibilities, but they don’t do more than what they need to be doing as is dictated by the Norma.
 The Norma is not written by them – they are the sheriffs of it abiding its laws.
 DGN / SE is responsible primarily for its submission and is heavily influenced especially by the biggest producers with massive lobbying power.
 It actually gives us the absurdity that CRT have to interpret the norma after each modification and so they probably have no insight as to why sections change as evidenced by our little chat.
-This is why I think phrase / meaning changes should always be taken seriously. (as much as the removal of the term “matured” from the specification of the agave) Just ask yourself the question what may happen if the “norma influencer producer party” showed up at CRT that they believe they have a better interpretation of it.
+This is why I think phrase / meaning changes should always be taken seriously. (as much as the removal of the term “matured” from the specification of the agave) Just by re-adding the word “mezcla” which has been removed would make this paragraph to be a solid statement without any doubt or loopholes.

 And just to make sure you all understand, I am only stating that the use of the new wording allow for a maximum 4% abocantes.
 Nothing more, but nothing less.
 This is the only thing I could gather sound enough evidence for.
 In case I receive better, more accurate information I will be happy to update the article.
 I am not afraid to be wrong, if this way we can get closer to the truth.

 So you may ask then how does it all convert to practice?
-Is it 4%, 1% or 0.5% dry extract?
+Is it 4%, 1% or 5g/L (0.5%ish) dry extract?
 I have even heard, that some people actually think the limit is 2%.
 Well, unfortunately I believe we cannot know for sure, until a clear declaration is made or they readjust the Norma to its 1994 state and they add a clear explanation if the % is for dry extract or the actual aroma in its liquid form as producers buy it.
-It is nuts that we have 3-4 different ways to interpret one simple line.
-We will carry on using the backed up legal limitation but will be sensible to add a note that ours is based on the Norma, and it differs from an unofficial CRT one.
+It is certainly an issue that we have 3-4 different ways to interpret one simple line.
+We will carry on using the backed up legal limitation but will be sensible to add a note that ours is based on the Norma, and it differs from an unofficial CRT one as well as the commonly accepted 1%.
 We don’t have official information of its application in practice.

 But are the unofficial CRT statements 100% accurate?
 Let’s face it, most likely we will never get an official statement regarding any of the above as it is not their responsibility.
 They have no legal liability to actually check a bottle of tequila for additives, they are bound to accept the self-declaration of producers.
 I believe this to be an even bigger issue than the exact % of natural additives.
 This short chat actually strengthened our additive guide’s statement that by non-declaring additives, producers can get away with additives risk free, until they meet certain dry extract parameters.
 This non-declaration issue seems to apply to all classifications including blanco.
 So a blanco tequila can have undisclosed additives not because the Norma says so or not clear about it, but because there is no audit whatsoever if it does.

-So what can I say?
-If you agree with Bob that those sweet, vanilla taste cristalinos are probably created by only adding natural(!) oak extract, sugar, and glycerin within the unofficial allowance of 0.5% dry extract – don’t worry you are just being normal as they say.
+Do you agree with Bob that those sweet, vanilla taste cristalinos are probably created by only adding natural(!) oak extract, sugar, and glycerin within the unofficial allowance of 5 g/L dry extract?